 Accounting is the language of business that defines transactions so that they can be used to describe business activities in a commonly understood format.
 Learn the language, and you can communicate and understand the financial operations of any and all types of organizations.

 Opportunities in Accounting

-Areas: Auditing, Cost Accounting, Information Systems, Tax Planning/Compliance
+Areas: Auditing, Corporate Accounting, Government Accounting, Information Systems, Tax Planning/Compliance, Assurance and Tax

-Employers: Public Accounting Firms, Government Agencies, Banks/Financial Institutions Nonprofit Organizations, Healthcare Industry, Service/Manufacturing Companies, Consulting Practices
+Employers: Public Accounting Firms, Government Agencies, Banks/Financial Institutions, Energy Companies, Healthcare Industry, Manufacturing Companies, Consulting Practices, Service Companies